Planar fault-tolerant logical measurements with low qubit overhead: Results

-At the logical level, this coupling requires only a single joint measurement between a BB-code logical qubit and the surface-code logical qubit [the red dashed edge in Fig.~\ref{fig:scheme}(a)].
+At the logical level, this coupling requires only a single joint measurement between a planar-BB-code logical qubit and the surface-code logical qubit [the red dashed edge in Fig.~\ref{fig:scheme}(a)].
 This measurement can be implemented using a deformed code constructed with various methods~\cite{Xu2024,Swaroop2024,Zhang20251}.
 Crucially, the use of only one such joint measurement allows us to tailor the physical qubit network to support just a single deformed code in the corresponding ancilla region, thereby significantly simplifying hardware requirements.
 The deformed code usually comprises the original BB and surface codes connected through a multi-layer ancilla system; see Fig.~\ref{fig:scheme}(c) for an example.
 Each ancilla layer can be viewed as a cropped portion of the BB-code block and requires no more than the same local couplings used in the BB code itself.
 These layers are arranged in a linear chain with transversal couplings, where the two end layers connect to the BB and surface codes, respectively.
 Consequently, the only additional hardware beyond the original BB and surface-code structures are the nearest-neighbor transversal connections between the ancilla layers and the adjacent code blocks.
+We note that these couplings break the translational symmetry in the region between the two codes, as indicated by the dotted box in Fig.~\ref{fig:scheme}(a).
+As an alternative to hardwiring the joint measurement into the physical layout, the surface code can be implemented on the BB-code qubit network by selectively deactivating certain couplings.
+Moreover, the nearest-neighbor transversal connections required for the joint measurement can be embedded within the BB-code qubit network using efficient routing protocols~\cite{berthusen2024toward}.
+This enables the joint measurement with the surface-code block to be executed entirely within the BB-code qubit network.

 With this joint measurement, we can transfer the state of a BB-code logical qubit to the surface code and implement the Hadamard gate there~\cite{Fowler2009,Horsman2012}.
 We can also prepare magic states~\cite{Li2014AMS,2024arXiv240303991I,Chamberland2020VeryLO,Bravyi2012,Wills2024,Gidney2024} on the surface code and transfer them to a BB-code logical qubit to realise $S$ and $T$ gates.
 Introducing multiple surface-code blocks can help reduce time overhead.
 In this way, the universal set of logical operations is completed.